py2many/py2many/README.md

 ```

 Generating the C++ code for a Python function does not require knowing
-the types - as long as you generate a template.
+about types -  as long as you generate a template.

-The above `fib` function can be represented as a template.
+The above `fib` function can be represented as the following template.

 ```c++
 template <typename T1>